Since childhood, I have loved working with textiles.

 Since childhood, I have loved working with textiles.
 I made my first kilt at the age of 16 for the very good reason that as a Cub Scout leader, I needed one!
 Kilt making guidance proved to be in short supply, and I was left wondering how my kilt could be made to fit like a glove.

-At a later stage in my life, I heard about a kilt school founded by Rob McBain, a former Master Kilt Maker of the Gordon Highlanders, who predicted that the art of kilt making was heading for extinction.
+At a later stage in my life, I heard about a kilt school founded by a former Master Kilt Maker of the Gordon Highlanders, who predicted that the art of tailoring the kilt was heading for extinction as a result of the military contracting out their kilt uniform to a manufacturer .

-I have continued to develop my tailoring skills and endeavour to ensure that the knowledge and the skill of the handcrafted tailored kilt is passed on with the depth of understanding of the professional tailoring techniques.
+I have continued to develop my tailoring skills and endeavour to ensure that the knowledge and the skill of the handcrafted tailored kilt is passed on with the depth of understanding of the professional tailoring techniques and theory.

 My vision is to raise the public awareness of the tailored kilt, what standards to expect from the kilt of excellence and to make the coaching and ongoing learning of the craft more accessible to those who are inspired to be kilt makers or who just want to make a kilt for a special person.